sidharthmohannair/Fury-Drone-Project/CONTRIBUTING.md

 If you find a bug, please report it by following these steps:
 - Check the existing issues to ensure the bug hasn't been reported yet.
 - If not, open a new issue and include as much detail as possible:
-  - The version of OpenESC you're using.
+  - The version of Fury Drone you're using.
   - Detailed description of the problem.
   - Steps to reproduce the issue.
   - Any relevant logs, error messages, or screenshots.